Birth after previous caesarean

 Clinical guidelines advise that women should be counselled about the benefits and harms of planning another caesarean compared to planning a vaginal birth.
 However, more research is needed to fully understand what the short and longer-term benefits and harms of these two options are for women and their children.

-In doing so, the research aims to provide information to help women make an informed decision about this aspect of their maternity care.
+In doing so, the research aimed to provide information to help women make an informed decision about this aspect of their maternity care.

-The research uses existing information on up to 74,043 births to women who have had one or more previous caesarean sections in Scotland.
-Information about the mother and child has been obtained from a number of existing Scottish national data sources including:
+The research used existing information on up to 74,043 births to women who have had one or more previous caesarean sections in Scotland.
+Information about the mother and child was obtained from a number of existing Scottish national data sources including:

 The information from these data sources was linked together by an independent organisation with expertise in linking these records, working to strict data security regulations and under contract to the Information Services Division (ISD) Scotland.
 Personal identifiable information such as names were removed before the researchers were given access to the data.